 Since this is a place you'll be spending a great deal of time, it's important to make the laundry room as attractive as possible.
-Enduring a few fumes and selecting the best paint color is the first step in creating a pleasant workspace.Continue to 2 of 6 below.
+Enduring a few fumes and selecting the best paint color is great way to create a pleasant workspace.Continue to 2 of 6 below.

 02 of 06

 White is almost always a good choice and an excellent starting point for brightening up any space.
 A crisp white finish allows light to bounce around the room, which is especially important if there is no window bringing in natural light.
 Good lighting is key to seeing spots and stains, and a white room will enhance even dim light from overhead fixtures.

 White walls work well with both stainless steel and colored appliances and give you the freedom to add accent colors through accessories.
 The accessories can be changed frequently to create an entirely new look.Continue to 3 of 6 below.

 03 of 06